-- chief executive officer 6x annual base salary; - other executive officers 2x annual base salary; and - directors 3x annual Board retainer.
+- chief executive officer-6x annual base salary; - other executive officers-2x annual base salary; and - directors-3x annual Board retainer.

-Executive officers and directors will be expected to meet these ownership levels within five years from August 2012 or, if appointed or elected after August 2012, within five years of their appointment as an executive officer or election to the Board of Directors.
+Executive officers and directors are expected to meet these ownership levels within five years from August 2012 or, if appointed or elected after August 2012, within five years of their appointment as an executive officer or election to the Board of Directors.
 Shares counted towards the minimum ownership levels include all shares beneficially owned by the executive officer or director and any unvested restricted share units held by the executive officer or director.
+All of our current executive officers and directors currently exceed their respective share ownership guidelines.